The Ogre's Bride: Characters

 The current head of the Kosetsu family, the pinnacle of the fox spirits.
 She speaks in an old-fashioned way.
-She is usually calm, but can be ruthless depending on the situation.
+She is usually calm, but can be ruthless depending on the situation as shown when she learns that Yota harmed Yuzu, who is revealed to be Reiya's bride.
+Nadeshiko, along with Reiya, confronts Yota over his actions that will cause a rebellion against the Kiryuins.
+She also gives Yota a final warning he will lose Karin forever if harm comes to Yuzu ever again while testing him to control Karin's behavior on the night of the social gathering.
+When Karin assaulted Yuzu during the gathering, Nadeshiko subsequently rejects Karin as Yota's bride and exiles her from the Kogetsu family.

 Production

 When the author found out that "Novema!
 Character Short Story Contest" was being held on the theme of "Ayakashi x Romance" on "Novema!", he was thinking about what to write for his submission when the phrase "I've found my bride" and the scene of the two meeting came to mind.
 He submitted this story to the contest, won the Excellence Award, and it was later decided that the story would be published as a book.

 The author points out that one thing he is careful about is "not to overdo Reiya's expressions of affection".
 This is due to the author's belief that "no matter how much you love someone, there is a line that you cannot forgive", and citing the scene where Reiya makes Yuzu quit her part-time job without permission, the author said that he was conscious of "showing love in a way that is considerate of the other person, without being pushy".